Artega Automobile

 Artega Automobil GmbH & Co.
-KG is a German sports car manufacturer, based in Delbrück, Germany.
+KG was a German sports car manufacturer, based in Delbrück, Germany.
 It was founded by Klaus Dieter Frers in 2006.
 The company's first product was a mid-engined sports coupé released in 2007.
 In early 2010, a private equity and venture capital firm that already held a stake in Artega took full control.
 Artega filed for bankruptcy in July 2012.
 It was reacquired by a company under Frers's control that same year and eventually resumed production, specializing in electric vehicles.
 In 2022, the German electric vehicle company ElectricBrands acquired Artega, marking the end of the brand.